-\$100,000 - Initial Herbicide Eradication & B. Pepper Burning
+1 - Initial Herbicide Eradication & B. Pepper Burning - Summer - Fall, 2008

+2 - Semi-annual herbicide treatments - Winter, 2008 - Winter, 2010

+3 - Supplemental pine plantings - Summer, 2010

+4 - Annual Monitoring & Report - Winter, 2008 - Winter, 2012 (estimated)
-\$30,000 - Semi-annual Herbicide Treatments

-\$10,000 - Supplemental Planting

-\$10,000 - Monitoring
+Project cost: TOTAL - \$150,000 \$100,000 - Initial Herbicide Eradication & B. Pepper Burning \$30,000 - Semi-annual Herbicide Treatments \$10,000 - Supplemental Planting \$10,000 - Monitoring

-- X 1.
+X 1.
 Description of existing site and proposed work.
-Refer to previous discussion. - X 2.
+Refer to previous discussion.

+X_2.
 Recent aerial photograph with date and scale.
-Refer to Figures B & C (2005 natural color aerial). - X 3.
+Refer to Figures B & C (2005 natural color aerial).

+X_3.
 Location map and information on existing and proposed conditions.
-Refer to Figure A (location map), previous discussion, and site photos. - X 4.
+Refer to Figure A (location map), previous discussion, and site photos.

+X_4.
 Detailed schedule for work implementation, including any and all phases.
-Refer to above timeframe for implementation. - X 5.
+Refer to above timeframe for implementation.

+X_5.
 Proposed success criteria and associated monitoring plan.
-Refer to previous discussion and Attachment A. - X 6.
+Refer to previous discussion and Attachment A.

+X_6.
 Long term maintenance plan.
-Refer to previous discussion and Attachment A. - X_7.
+Refer to previous discussion and Attachment A.

+X_7.
 Detailed explanation of how this work serves to offset the impacts of the specified DOT project(s).
 Refer to previous discussion.

-Attachment A - Maintenance & Monitoring Plan, Success Criteria schedule and will be conducted under the supervision of a licensed herbicide applicator.
+Attachment A - Maintenance & Monitoring Plan, Success Criteria

+Maintenance activities are anticipated for a minimum three years and until success criteria is met.
+These activities will include herbicide treatments as necessary of Brazilian pepper, cogon grass, cattails and any other generated exotic and nuisance species.
+Herbicide treatments are expected on a minimum semi-annual schedule and will be conducted under the supervision of a licensed herbicide applicator.
 It is envisioned that the same long-term land management activities of the remaining LMR tract will be adopted in the project area, particularly implementation of a prescribed burn program on 3-5 year rotation cycles, and any supplemental pine planting necessary to provide appropriate coverage.